robertinant/msp-ti-zephyr/boards/arm/lp_mspm0g3507/docs/index.rst

    :goals: build

-The resulting ``zephyr.bin`` binary in the build directory can be flashed onto MSPM0G3507 LaunchPad using the program mentioned below.
+The resulting ``zephyr.bin`` binary in the build directory can be flashed onto MSPM0G3507 LaunchPad using the steps mentioned below.

 Flashing
 ========